Parallel tempering

-Parallel tempering in physics and statistics is a computer simulation method typically used to find the lowest energy state of a system of many interacting particles.
-It addresses the problem that at high temperature one may have a stable state different from low temperature, whereas simulations at low temperature may become "stuck" in a metastable state.
+Parallel tempering, in physics and statistics, is a computer simulation method typically used to find the lowest energy state of a system of many interacting particles.
+It addresses the problem that at high temperatures, one may have a stable state different from low temperature, whereas simulations at low temperatures may become "stuck" in a metastable state.
 It does this by using the fact that the high temperature simulation may visit states typical of both stable and metastable low temperature states.